CONNECTIONS

 - Small groups – max of 10/day

-- Governmental child care subsidies available
+- Governmental child care subsidies available for

 Monthly Rates for Core Hours (9:30am to 2:30pm)